Jean de La Motte

 Jean de La Motte was a 15th-century abbot of the Bec Abbey.

 He was son of a bourgeois of Rouen, in Northern France.
 He earned a doctor decree from the University of Paris.
-He was first prior of Bec Abbey until he was promoted to be its abbot, a position he served between 1446–1452.
+He was first prior of Bec Abbey until he was promoted to be its abbot, a position he served between 1446 and 1452.

 He died November 17, 1452, in Rouen.